aiven/devportal/docs/products/clickhouse/howto/connect-with-python.rst

 Connect to the Aiven for ClickHouse® service with Python
 ========================================================

 To connect to your Aiven for ClickHouse® service with Python, you can use either the native protocol or the HTTPS protocol.
-This article provides you with instructions for both the scenarios.
+This article provides you with instructions for both scenarios.

 Connect with the native protocol
 --------------------------------